Last modified: July 31, 2019

-We may use your information for any other purpose disclosed to you at the time we collect or receive the information, or for any lawful basis, or otherwise with your consent.
+We may process and use your information for any other purpose disclosed to you at the time we collect or receive the information, or for any lawful basis, or otherwise with your consent.
 For information about how to opt out of the use of some of these technologies, see Section 7: Your Choices.

 6. How We Share Your Information

 We may share your information with our subsidiaries and corporate affiliates, as well as entities that provide services to us, including companies that provide payment processing, conference registration, app analytics, data processing, and IT services including app development and maintenance, and other services.
 We may also disclose NPI or aggregate, anonymous information to third-party service providers without restriction.
 Information you submit to the Membership iDirectory may be shared with other ASCO members and third-parties providing membership services.
 Your PII may be shared with other meeting or conference attendees using the iPlanner App, and other meeting or conference attendees may use the iPlanner App to contact you, including by email.

 When Required By Law.
 We may disclose your information to third-parties when required to protect and defend our legal rights, protect the safety and security of our users, prevent fraud, comply with the law or respond to legal process or a request for cooperation by a government entity.